Blog

 Audit Report: Increase the Transparency

 The world has changed in a very short time due to the pandemic.
 This has led companies like yours to adopt new policies to curb the potential spread of COVID-19 or other infectious conditions.
-An audit offers the perfect opportunity to reexamine the audit repot and increasing the transparency of results.
+An audit offers the perfect opportunity to reexamine the audit report and increase the transparency of results.
 More departments and individuals should receive leeway to report deviations they see in the production process.
 Clarify your expectations for reporting in all aspects of production, including:

 • Manufacturing operations